fedarko/qeeseburger/README.md

 ## 1. `add-ts-cols`

 This script adds some useful columns to a QIIME 2 compatible metadata file and writes out a new file.
-This isn't really anything fancy, and the code is pretty inefficient because it's really just a few separate scripts glued together.

 The columns added:
 1. `is_collection_timestamp_valid`